necosta/website/docs/development/repositories.md

   * Property-based testing
 * Integration tests
 * Load tests
+* Smoke tests
 * E2E tests
 * Performance tests (JMH)
-* Golden tests
+* Golden/Regression tests

+Other:

+* Penetration Tests
+* A/B Tests

 ## Documentation

 * README - Always have a "How to" section
 * Always document API (swagger)
+* Have a runbook available

 ## CI/CD

-* Pipeline configuration to build, test, deploy
+* Pipeline configuration to build, test and deploy

 ## Observability